Disco Loop Road house severely damaged by fire

-A fire left a 400 block house on Disco Loop Road in Friendsville severely damaged Thursday evening.
+A fire left a house on the 400 block of Disco Loop Road in Friendsville severely damaged Thursday evening.

-Firefighters from the Friendsville, Maryville, Alcoa, Blount County and Greenback departments all responded to the fire at 429 Disco Loop Road, staying there for almost five hours, Friendsville Volunteer Fire Department Assistant Chief Steve Hargis said.
+Firefighters from the Friendsville, Maryville, Alcoa, Blount County and Greenback departments all responded to the fire at 429 Disco Loop Road, staying there for almost five hours, Friendsville Volunteer Fire Department Assistant Chief Steve Hargis said Friday.

+The call came in to emergency services at 5:36 p.m., and responders first arrived at 5:42 p.m.
+Friendsville brought 12 firefighters and five vehicles, Greenback sent seven firefighters and four vehicles, Blount County sent five firefighters and one vehicle, Maryville brought four firefighters and one vehicle, and Alcoa sent seven firefighters and three vehicles.

+The Blount County Rescue Squad and American Medical Response also were there.
+AMR monitored the firefighters, checking their blood pressures due to the extreme heat caused by the fire and making them cool off, Hargis said.

 (0) comments